Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: Representations of Normed -algebras Star Algebras and Locally Compact Groups

-We note that all definitions that follow can be expressed for $*$-representations of normed $*$-algebras, but we state them for unitary representations of locally compact groups---these being the objects most frequently discussed in this thesis.
+\end{defn} Note that $\mathrm{Hom}_\mathscr{A}(\pi,\pi) = \pi(\mathscr{A})^\prime$.
+We make an analogous definition for representations of a locally compact group: \begin{defn} Likewise, given two continuous unitary representations $\pi$ and $\sigma$ of a locally compact group $G$, we define the \textit{intertwining space} $\mathrm{Hom}_G(\pi,\sigma)$ in a directly analogous way, and note that $\mathrm{Hom}_G(\pi,\pi) = \pi(G)^\prime$, just as in the normed $*$-algebra case. \end{defn} We note that all definitions that follow can be expressed for $*$-representations of normed $*$-algebras, but we state them for unitary representations of locally compact groups---these being the objects most frequently discussed in this thesis.
+Recall that unitary representations of locally compact groups were defined in \ref{contunitaryrepdef}.

 \begin{defn}[Unitary Equivalence] Two representations $(\pi,\mathscr{H}_\pi)$ and $(\sigma,\mathscr{H}_\sigma)$ of a locally compact group $G$ are said to be \textit{unitarily equivalent} (or simply \textit{equivalent}) if there is an unitary operator $U \in \mathrm{Hom}_G(\pi,\sigma)$.
 We sometimes write $\pi\sim \sigma$ to express unitary equivalence. \end{defn}